zzonyo/trust-docs-test/source/index.html.md

 - Method of Signature (SignatureMethod): Based on the Hash Aggrement, users calculate the signature via HmacSHA256.

-- aSignature Version (SignatureVersion): It adopts version 2 in terms of Signature Version.
+- Signature Version (SignatureVersion): It adopts version 2 in terms of Signature Version.

 - Timestamp (Timestamp): The time when you send the request (UTC time zone) : (UTC time zone) : (UTC time zone), e.g.: 2017-05-11T16:22:06